platformio/platformio-docs/boards/ststm32/acsip_s76s.rst

 You can switch between debugging :ref:`debugging_tools` using :ref:`projectconf_debug_tool` option in :ref:`projectconf`.

-ST Nucleo H723ZG has on-board debug probe and **IS READY** for debugging.
-You don't need to use/buy external debug probe.
+ACSIP S76S does not have on-board debug probe and **IS NOT READY** for debugging.
+You will need to use/buy one of external probe listed below.

 .. list-table::
   :header-rows:  1